huligabuliga/Gr-ficas-computacionales-WebGL-con-Unity/README.md

 download the build in test builds and download the latest version, when downloaded run the index.html.

-if you run into problems that the browser does not support opening webgl from urls try running it from a server
+if you run into problems that the browser does not support opening webgl from urls try running it from a local server

 e.g. with python
 in terminal write